 How to contour and highlight for the camera

-One look at Instagram or the pages of your favorite beauty magazine tells us the contour and highlight craze isn’t going anywhere any time soon.
+One look at Instagram or the pages of any beauty magazine tells us the contour and highlight craze isn’t going anywhere any time soon.
 There are tons of blinding highlighters on the market for an otherworldly glow, as well as a myriad of shades designed specifically for a sharp contour.
 While you can have fun with the look and go as intense or subtle as you’d like, there is a certain method to it for the camera.
 Choosing an orangey bronzer, bringing the contour too close to your mouth, and going either too light or heavy handed are some common mistakes.
 If you are going to be photographed, you want to make sure everything is on point, since the camera will pick up any goofs and exaggerate them.

 I tend to be very light-handed with makeup and I’ve had to teach myself to bulk it up for photos.
 You can think you’re wearing enough but snap a photo and look barefaced.
 The camera can wash you out as well, so contouring is a must to add definition back into your face.

 How to do it right

 For my skin type I stick with powder products, but if you’re dry you can use a cream or liquid and add powder on top for depth.
 Color can be tricky.
 Some makeup artists prefer to use a purply grey color but I think this can look unnatural.
 You want it neutral so you don’t look orange, but not so cool it looks ghoulish.
 Personally, I would err on the warm side, since photos can wash you out.
 Worst case you’ll get some extra color.
 I like using the shade Sombra by Alima Pure.
 (Hoola by Benefit is a popular choice.)